briangershon/setup-python-for-machine-learning/README.md

 The advantage of this approach over Anaconda is that your environment is within your project folder and self-contained.
 Makes it easier to work on across machines.

+Though if you're just getting started with Python, you may want to go the Anaconda route.

 ## Install Python

     Use existing `python3` on MacOS.